 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

-You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
-But with the Pro version, it takes just 2 clicks (and you get full support and a 30-day money-back guarantee):
+You can update your drivers automatically with either the 7 days free trial or the Pro version of Driver Easy.
+It takes just 2 clicks, and you get full support and a 30-day money-back guarantee with the Pro version:

 1. Download and install Driver Easy.

-2. Run Driver Easy and click Scan Now button.
+2. Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3. Click the Update button next to any flagged device to automatically download and install the correct version of that driver (you can do this with the FREE version).
+3. Click the Activate & Update button next to the flagged device to automatically download and install the correct version of this driver.

-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (You’ll need the Pro version for this – when you select Update All, you’ll get a prompt to upgrade.
+If you’re not prepared to purchase the Pro version yet, Driver Easy provides a 7-day trial at no cost, granting access to all Pro features like fast downloads and easy installation.
+No charges will occur until after your 7-day trial period ends.)

 4. Open Task Manager and look at the % at the top of the Disk column.
 See if the disk usage on your Windows 11 computer is 100%.
 If it’s no longer 100%, you’ve fixed this issue.